kathleenjo/hello-world/.github/ISSUE_TEMPLATE/documentation_request.md

 ---
-name: Enhancement request
+name: Documentation request
 about: Suggest an enhancement for this project
-title: "[ENHANCEMENT]"
+title: ''
-labels: ''
+labels: 'documentation'
 assignees: ''

 ---